danfinlay/fren-snap/packages/snap/README.md

-# TypeScript Example Snap
+# Fren Snap

-This Snap demonstrates how to develop a Snap with TypeScript.
+Lets you provide an AI API to dapps and snaps.

 ## Notes